 Many animal shelters offer older cats and dogs for adoption.
 Being open to older pets gives seniors more options to choose from.
 Since many senior pets have already had their vaccinations and treatments such as neutering, your loved one can easily bring a pet home the same day.

 Adopting and caring for older pets is one of the many ways seniors can boost their health and wellbeing.
-If you have a senior loved one who needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance, an in-home care provider Bethlehem families can rely on.
+If you have a senior loved one who needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance,a leading provider of home care Bethlehem families can rely on.
 All of our caregivers are bonded, licensed, and insured, there are no hidden fees, and we never ask our clients to sign long-term contracts.

 Older Pets Have a More Relaxed Temperament